resulknad/eth-advanced-communication-networks/README.md

 ### Mapping flows to LPs
 We start with the graph $`G`$ as defined in our network topology.
 The capacity of every edge is given by the bandwidth defined in the toplogy.
-Let us now show how some TCP flow shost:sport -> dhost:dport with demand $`d`$ is represented in our MCF:
+Let us now show how some TCP flow `shost:sport -> dhost:dport` with demand $`d`$ is represented in our MCF:

-For both flowendpoints (shost:sport:TCP) and (dhost:dport:TCP) we add a new node to our graph, each connected to the respective host node (shost) and (dhost) with infinite capacity and zero cost edges.
+For both flow endpoints (`shost:sport:TCP`) and (`dhost:dport:TCP`), we add a new node to our graph, each connected to the respective host node (`shost`) and (`dhost`) with infinite capacity and zero cost edges.

 We then need two commodities: